saitkaplan/saitkaplan/README.md

 # Hi, I'm Sait! 👋

-A code enthusiast who chases his dreams and wants to leave his mark on the software world!
-I try to improve myself and learn new things by doing freelance work.
+I am a software developer who sees software development not just as a profession, but as a passion.
+Committed to continuous learning and growth through new technologies, I strive to stay at the forefront of the field.
+Although I hold a degree in Electrical and Electronics Engineering, I have chosen to specialize in software and am shaping my career accordingly.
+I aim to develop innovative solutions to problems through an interdisciplinary perspective and to create value by leveraging technology effectively.

 ## 🌟 Projects I'm Working On